DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 risk for greater memory complexity which may not be suitable for use on microcontrollers.

-**Iteration 3 - Bitshifting**: We expect that Toeplitz extraction can be significantly improved with bitwise XOR operations, thus reducing overhead and memory usage.
+**Iteration 3 - Bitsshifting**: We expect that Toeplitz extraction can be significantly improved with bitwise XOR operations, thus reducing overhead and memory usage.
 Instead of explicitly constructing the Toeplitz matrix, a right-shift operation can be used to dynamically reconstruct matrix rows.
-Additionally, the iterative update of the extracted hash can be improved using left-shift operations, thus allowing for continuous entropy accumulation without requiring full recomputations.
+Additionally, matrix-vector multiplication can be improved using XOR operations to extract bits more efficient, thus minimizing unnecessary computations.

 **Iteration 4 - Batching**: Finally, we consider the concept of batching larger amounts of bits for processing.
 Consider that an input buffer of bits is read from the ADC and stored, waiting for processing.
-Rather than taking 64 bits, and shifting them one by one, we can take two batches of 64 bits and multiply them directly using XOR bitshifting -- eliminating the need to process these bit-by-bit.
+Rather than taking 64 bits, and shifting them one by one, we can take two batches of 64 bits and multiply them directly using XOR bitsshifting -- eliminating the need to process these bit-by-bit.
 As we will have a constant stream of bits from the ADC, we theorize that this method will allow for better performance in real-time processing over reading individual bits.

-**Iteration 5 - ARM Hardware instructions**: Rather than performing bitshifting operations in the code itself, certain microcontrollers come equipped with a separate processor specifically for bitshift-operations.
+**Iteration 5 - ARM Hardware instructions**: Rather than performing bitshifting operations in the code itself, certain microcontrollers come equipped with a separate processor specifically for bitsshift-operations.
 Offloading the shifting to these processors rather than running them on the main CPU may allow faster processing of the data than performing the shifting in the code itself.
 However, this operation isn't natively supported by Arduino, and will potentially lead to extreme rewrites of the code which may prove too time consuming to do for two microcontrollers (as the code will not be reusable between controllers).
 As such, this optimization may only be done for one controller or left for future work.

 Each scenario will first be executed on a single thread, and multiple threads may theoretically be executed concurrently to further optimize the data.
 The